Fredo-XVII/Baby-Names/README.md

   - Solutions: 1 put national and state data into separate data folders - DONE
   - Adjust variable names to match State data. - DONE
   - For data build, remove any graph code.
 Graphing will be done in Shiny App
-  - Need to save data sets as Rdata sets for Shiny App.
+  - Need to save data sets as Rdata sets for Shiny App. - DONE
   - Need to convert Year to integer for final data set

  - Build Shiny App
-  -
+  - Gender and Name input selectors created - DONE
+  - Time Series/Trend of count of names graph - DONE
+  - Rank of names over time - DONE

  - Place on Shiny website
   -